alba1735/tRNAgraph/docs/cli_reference.md

 > [!WARNING]
 > When working with downstream analysis of the cluster groups, it is important to note that reads that are dropped via the `--readcutoff` flag will not be included in the clustering however, they are still present in the AnnData object.
 This means that your object can contain NaN values in the clustering columns.
 Depending on your use case, you may want to filter these out before performing any analysis.

+- **`--config`**: JSON configuration file whose `flags.cluster` block pins this command's options, so one file can carry a whole run.
+A flag typed on the command line always beats the file.
+See [Run Configuration](advanced_usage.md#run-configuration---config).

 ### `graph`

 Generates a wide variety of visualizations from the AnnData file.